Satnam14/chess/README.md

 - [ ] Allow user to re-select the piece he wants to move
 - [ ] Improve folder structure
 - [ ] Implement Human Player class
-- [ ] Implement Computer Player class
+- [ ] Implement Computer Player class that is powered by the minimax algorithm